briandoesdev/briandoesdev/README.md

 ## 👋 Hi, I’m @briandoesdev
-### 👀 I’m a Security Engineer working in Omaha, NE.
+### 👀 I’m a CloudSecurity Engineer working in Omaha, NE.

 #### CURRENT
 - 🌱 Developing a game for PC, macOS, iOS, and tvOS